ConPaaS-team/conpaas/docs/internals.rst

    to start VMs.

    (2) CONPAAS\_HOME/scripts/cloud/\ *cloud\_name*, where *cloud\_name*
-   refers to the clouds supported by the system (for now OpenNebula and EC2).
+   refers to the clouds supported by the system (for now OpenStack and EC2).
 So, as above, there is one such file for each cloud the system supports.
 These scripts will be included in the contextualization files.
-For example, for OpenNebula, this file sets up the network.
+For example, for OpenStack, this file sets up the network.

 -  Files specific to the Manager: